mrdrivingduck/blog/README.md

 ## About

-A dynamic blog system of myself.
+A dynamic blog system implemented by myself.
+Supported by:

-Based on -

 * [Vue.js](https://vuejs.org/) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 * [Vuex](https://vuex.vuejs.org/) - 🗃️ Centralized State Management for Vue.js.